Teaching Old Tokenizers New Words: Efficient Tokenizer Adaptation for Pre-trained Models: Methodology

 \subsection{Detecting unreachable tokens}

 We extend the method of \citet{land2024fishing} for identifying unreachable tokens to all vocabulary items (including those not decodable to UTF-8) and provide a formal definition.
-We define the \textbf{Self-Tokenization Test} (\textbf{STT}) as \textbf{the number of tokens unreachable through merges}\footnote{In practice, this means that we test the raw string corresponding to the token, bypassing pre-processing, and disabling merge skipping (\texttt{ignore\_merges}).}:
+We define the \textbf{Self-Tokenization Test} (\textbf{STT}) as \textbf{the number of tokens unreachable through merges}:

-The main idea is that if tokenizing a vocabulary token with the same tokenizer does not reproduce that token, then the token cannot be formed through merge operations\footnote{It may still be produced through merge skipping.}.
+The main idea is that if tokenizing a vocabulary token with the same tokenizer\footnote{In practice, this means that we test the raw string corresponding to the token, bypassing pre-processing, and disabling merge skipping (\texttt{ignore\_merges}).} does not reproduce that token, then the token cannot be formed through merge operations\footnote{It may still be produced through merge skipping.}.

 \paragraph{Rationale.} Let a BPE tokenizer be defined by a vocabulary $\mathcal{V}$ and a deterministic sequence of local merges, applied without merge skipping.
 For a token $t \in \mathcal{V}$, if $\text{tokenize}(t) \neq [t]$, then $t$ is \textbf{unreachable} by merges.
 If $\text{tokenize}(t) = [t]$, then $t$ could be reachable.